victorursu/janrain_capture/README.txt

 Fancybox jQuery library version 1.3.4 to be installed at: sites/all/libraries/fancybox/jquery.fancybox-1.3.4.pack.js

-Also for the janrain_capture_ui module you'll need to get a copy of json2.js from http://json.org/ and install it to: sites/all/libraries/json2/json2.js

 You also have the option of building out your own UI with your preferred iframe tools as well.